shacker/poynter2/README.md

 # WRITE THIs

+This is an implementation using:
+- HTMX for dynamic widget control
+- Django Channels for "broadcast" technology - updating all participating displays in lockstep
+- WebSockets to implement communication with channels

 There is ONE active ticket at a time.
 Until all have been voted on , then there are none